Connect with us

 The volumes are specified in the ratio of cement to aggregate to achieve a certain level of strength.

-The proportions of materials for nominal concrete mixes are 1:2:4 for M15, 1:1.5:3 for M20 etc., and are adopted without any scientific base, only on the basis of past empirical studies.
+The proportions of materials for nominal concrete mixes are 1:2:4 for M15, 1:1.5:3 for M20, etc., and are adopted without any scientific base, only based on past empirical studies.

-As such, nominal mix is ideal for very small concrete works.
+As such, a nominal mix is ideal for very small concrete works.

 2. Standard Concrete Mix Ratio